jultty/mirante-spring/README.md

 This will build Java `.jar` files in the `build/libs` directory.

+## Running

+You will need a [Java runtime](https://www.java.com/download/) or [JDK](https://adoptium.net/) to run Mirante.

-Once built, you can start the server using:
+Once you have downloaded or built a `.jar` file, you can start the server using:

 ```sh
 java -jar build/libs/mirante-<version>.jar